 - Budget with defined expenses and cost-sharing amounts.

 - Cost-sharing support letter from College or Department, external grantor, or foreign partner.
-If personal resources are used, specify this fact.
+If personal resources are used, please identify them as such.
+Letter from department is still required when personal funds are used as cost-sharing.
 Preference given to applications with MSU cost-sharing.

 Review and Selection

 If you are successful in obtaining a Faculty International Research and Program Development award, you will receive an award letter from the Office of International Programs on or before the award dates listed below.
-The letter will inform you about how award funds are dispersed, minus the 4% administration fee.
-For example, if your award is $1,500 you are entitled to submit expenses to the account for $1,456.
-The administrative portion of your grant is $44.
+The email will inform you about how award funds are dispersed.

 After the completion of a project, faculty will submit a brief summary of the project's activities and outcomes and a financial summary for how awarded funds were spent.
 This should be accomplished within three months of project completion.